 The legal expert can also help you to get your shares that are involved in a family dispute.
 As stated above, when a shareholder dies without appointing a nominee for its shares or does not draft a will as to what will happen to its shares after his death, then all the relatives of the deceased shareholder come to claim their share in the deceased’s property, a.k.a., shares in this case.
 I mean who will leave the shares of Eicher Motors Ltd. No family member of a deceased person will want to let go of the shares that were bought by him in the 90s.
 Due to these reasons, a claimant requires the help of a legal professional or a legal firm to manage all such disputes related to ownership of the shares.
 A legal expert knows all the laws and nitty-gritty around the loopholes regarding the partition of the family assets, therefore, he can provide you with the best deal possible.

 As we have seen, Eicher Motors’s value of the shares has increased manifold.
 Thus, if you just came to know about the existence of such shares in your name, then it is the best time to redeem them, along with the dividend accumulated over time.
-Getting a sum in excess of crore is nothing less than winning a lottery.
-It is advised that you check the data on the company’s website to find the expiry date by which you can claim the dividend from Eicher Motors Ltd. If your shares are not transferred to the IEPF, then apply for the dividend claim to the Nodal/ Deputy Nodal Officer of the Company.
-However, if your dividend amount and shares are already transferred to the IEPF, then find a legal expert as soon as possible, and apply to the IEPF Authority for the refund of the unclaimed dividend and the recovery of the transferred shares.
+Getting a sum in excess of a crore is nothing less than winning a lottery.
+It is advised that you check the data on the company’s website to find the expiry date by which you can claim the unclaimed dividend of Eicher Motors Ltd Shares.
+If your shares are not transferred to the IEPF, then apply for the dividend claim to the Nodal/ Deputy Nodal Officer of the Company.
+However, if your dividend amount and shares are already transferred to the IEPF, then find a legal expert as soon as possible, and apply to the IEPF Authority for the refund of the unclaimed dividend of Eicher Motors and the recovery of the transferred shares.
 Hiring a legal expert will also help you to fight for the shares stuck in a legal dispute.
-These firms can also guide through the complete process and make your job of share recovery easy.
+These firms can also guide you through the complete process and make your job of share recovery easy.